 The best way to avoid gum disease and the dangerous effects it can have on your heart is to prevent it by brushing and flossing your teeth regularly.
 It’s also crucial to visit your dentist twice a year to remove buildup that your toothbrush just can’t touch.

 Know the Signs

 One of the scariest things about gum disease is that it can develop rapidly before you even suspect a problem.
 It is treatable and success is more likely if caught in the early stages.
 Knowing this, you should be aware of some early signs of gum disease so that you can seek treatment early.
 Some things to look out for include:

-If you recognize any of the signs above, or it’s been more than six months since your last dental cleaning, call our dental office in Cordova to schedule an appointment.
+If you recognize any of the signs above, or it’s been more than six months since your last dental cleaning, call our dental office to schedule an appointment.
 Your smile and your heart will thank you.

 We have a dental office in Collierville to better serve you.